 Send me your CV for a free review to John@johnlogan.co.uk.
 I’ll look through it myself and give you honest, constructive feedback as a professional CV writer.

 Your CV is often the only chance you have to make a first impression with a potential employer.
 In today’s competitive job market, where recruiters spend an average of just six seconds reviewing each application, the quality of your CV writing can determine whether you secure an interview or end up in the rejection pile.
 The right CV writing advice can transform a mediocre document into a powerful career tool that showcases your achievements, demonstrates your value, and positions you as the ideal candidate.
-Whether you’re a recent graduate, mid-career professional, or senior executive, understanding the principles of effective CV writing is essential for career progression in 2026.
+Whether you are applying for your first professional role or targeting senior leadership positions, strong CV writing can significantly improve your interview success.

 Table of Contents